1World Online and Culinary Heritage Announce Strategic Partnership and Joint Launches in Europe

-ISTANBUL, Dec 17, 2025 - (ACN Newswire) - 1World Online (1WO) and Culinary Heritage (CH) have entered into a partnership aimed at supporting structured, responsible tourism and reinforcing regional cultural identity.
+GENEVA, SWITZERLAND / ACCESS Newswire / December 17, 2025 / 1World Online (1WO) and Culinary Heritage (CH) have entered into a partnership aimed at supporting structured, responsible tourism and reinforcing regional cultural identity.
 The collaboration combines 1World Online's fourteen years of experience in destination promotion with Culinary Heritage's international network of certified food producers, restaurants, and artisans.
-As part of the cooperation, Niclas Fjellstrom, Global Coordinator of Culinary Heritage, is joining TravelVerse as a Senior Advisor.
+As part of the cooperation, Niclas Fjellström, Global Coordinator of Culinary Heritage, is joining TravelVerse as a Senior Advisor.

 Food plays a central role in cultural heritage, and travellers frequently engage with local culinary traditions to better understand the places they visit.
 The Culinary Heritage certification system verifies the authenticity of regional food practices, providing travellers with reliable access to genuine local traditions.
 The partnership is expected to strengthen the TravelVerse ecosystem and improve the user experience across the platform.